-We have analyzed results using a Markov State Model (MSM) using pyEMMA.
-Prior to analysis of the system with 8 molecules in which we study primary nucleation, we have excluded all trajectories leading to an infinite fiber (i.e., a fiber crossing periodic boundary conditions) since we did not observe disassembly in any of them.
+We have analyzed results using a Markov State Model (MSM) using pyEMMA.9 Prior to analysis of the system with 8 molecules in which we study primary nucleation, we have excluded all trajectories leading to an infinite fiber (i.e., a fiber crossing periodic boundary conditions) since we did not observe disassembly in any of them.
 The system leading to the formation of the infinite fiber is therefore not ergodic and does not fulfill MSM assumptions.
 In the case of the system with 16 molecules in which we study secondary nucleation, this issue did not arise.

 The number of ordered molecules has been sufficient as a measure to sample formation of the fiber, but it turned out not to be enough for a Markov State Model, because it resulted in a model which does not fulfill Markov's assumption (see Figure S5).
 Therefore, we have used a more detailed measure for the Markov model.
-We have measured a vector containing eight elements $v = (a_1,...,a_8)$ , whose i-th element describes the number of the ordered neighbors of molecule i, that is $a_i = \sum_j B{ij}$ , where $B{ij} = \sigma(|\vec{r{ij}}|)K(\angle(\vec{n{ij}}\cdot\vec{r{ij}}))$ (see equations S1-S3).
-As a result, every value $a_i$ can have a value [0,2] (more than two neighbors is not possible due to the design of the measure that is tailored to detect linear stacks; note that the $a_i$ are real (non-integers numbers) in contrast to the elements of the adjacency matrix).
-However, such a vector would depend on the numbering of the molecules and two exactly the same systems with different numbering of molecules would be described by different vectors.
-A simple trick to ensure that the obtained vector is invariant under numbering is to order the elements of the vector from smallest to largest (Figure S6).
+We have measured a vector containing eight elements $v = (a_1, ..., a_8)$, whose i-th element describes the number of the ordered neighbors of molecule i, that is $a_i = \sum_j B{ij}$, where $B{ij} = \sigma(|\vec{r{ij}}|)K(\angle(\vec{n_i}, \vec{n_j}))K(\angle(\vec{n_i}, \vec{r{ij}}))$ (see equations S1-S3).
+As a result, every value a_i can have a value [0,2] (more than two neighbors is not possible due to the design of the measure that is tailored to detect linear stacks; note that the a_i are real (non-integers numbers) in contrast to the elements of the adjacency matrix).
+However, such a vector would depend on the numbering of the molecules and two exactly the same systems with different numbering of molecules would be described by different vectors.10 A simple trick to ensure that the obtained vector is invariant under numbering is to order the elements of the vector from smallest to largest (Figure S6).11 centers, from which only 35 were observed in the simulations (Table S2).
+We have also tested K-means clustering with 2000 clusters (results not shown), but the obtained system was not fulfilling the Chapman-Kolmogorov test.12 An additional advantage of assigning clusters is that results are easy to interpret.
+After clustering, we estimated implied timescale (see Figure S7a).
+Then we estimated Bayesian Markov state model13 using lag-time 87 frames and validate it using the Chapman-Kolmogorov test (see Figure S7b).
+The resulting model has been coarse-grained for 13 states using hidden Markov model.14 Figure S7c shows the result of MSM analysis.
+It is worth noting that results presented in Figure S7c give essentially insights into the kinetics of the process and could be used to calculate transition rates.

 Using this measure, we were able to construct a Markov State Model for fiber formation.
 For primary nucleation, we have divided space by assigning every vector to cluster centers.
-We have defined v = (0, ..., 1, ..., 1, ..., 2, ..., 2, ..., 1,
+We have defined cluster centers as all possible combinations vectors with integer elements: v = (0, ..., 0, 1, ..., 1, 2, ..., 2), where $i \in \{0, ..., 8\}$ and $j \in \{0, ..., i\}$, which resulted in 45 cluster